 - Implementation: The planned portfolio is executed by investing in the selected investment options.

 - Revision and Evaluation of Portfolio: The portfolio is evaluated at regular intervals, and the scope of improvement or better opportunities are analysed.

-- Rebalancing the Portfolio: Necessary steps to improve the portfolio are taken by rebalancing the ratio of investment and the assets to improve the efficiency of the investment portfolio.
+- Rebalancing the Portfolio: Necessary steps to improve the portfolio are taken by rebalancing the ratio of investment and the assets to enhance the efficiency of the investment portfolio.

 Types of Investment Portfolio Management

-The portfolio manager has to follow a style or a combination of styles of different portfolio management.
+The portfolio manager has to follow a style or a combination of methods of different portfolio management.
 Based on these styles, the following types of investment portfolio management are described:

 - Active: In, active investment portfolio management, the portfolio manager is mainly concerned about making better returns than expected for his clients.
-He depends on financial hypothesis and past experiences and actively participates in the market by buying and selling stocks on a regular basis.
+He depends on financial hypothesis and past experiences and actively participates in the market by buying and selling stocks regularly.

 - Passive: Passive portfolio management focuses on a robust portfolio based on the present market scenario.
 It aims at stable returns in a long-term period.

 - Discretionary: In discretionary investment portfolio management, the investor hands over the investment fund to the portfolio manager to handle his investment portfolio, complete relevant documents and take related decisions on his behalf.

-- Non-Discretionary: The portfolio manager can only advise and suggest his clients on different investment opportunities, he does not have the authority to take any decisions on their behalf.
+- Non-Discretionary: The portfolio manager can only advise and suggest his clients on different investment opportunities.
+He does not have the authority to make any decisions on their behalf.

 Objectives of Investment Portfolio Management

-To understand the need for investment portfolio management, it necessary to go through its objectives.
+To understand the need for investment portfolio management, it necessary to go through its goals.
 The below description will help you know about the necessity for investment portfolio management.

-- Investment portfolio management aims at capital growth and seeks for appreciation of the investment value or net worth.
+- Investment portfolio management aims at capital growth and seeks for the appreciation of the investment value or net worth.